PlanterApp/planter_blog/content/posts/how-to-land-a-gardening-job/index.md

 * Greenhouse production
 * Floriculture

 ...Just to name a few!
-As a starting point, think about what type of gardening you enjoy most as a hobby.
-Do you spend most of your time in the veggie garden?
-Tending your flowers?
-Or re-arranging your houseplants?
+As a starting point, think about what type of gardening you enjoy most as a hobby, and look for a related speciality.
 If there’s more than one specialization that appeals, try to connect with people in the industry who can give you a better sense of the work involved (more on this in the next section!)

 ![A greenhouse worker surrounded by plants holding a computer](greenhouse-computer.jpg)

 **Research and reach out:**

-Get a sense of what gardening-related opportunities are out there by researching companies and organizations in your gardening area(s) of interest.
-You might be surprised to find an organization that fits your interests right in your city or town.
-Try to find contact information for someone who works in the department you are interested in and reach out!
+Get a sense of what gardening-related job opportunities are out there by first looking for companies and organizations in your gardening area(s) of interest.
+Try to get contact information for someone who works in a relevant department and reach out.
 Even if they don't have jobs posted, you never know when they might be looking for help!

 Consider joining relevant clubs, horticultural societies, and professional organizations related to your area of interest.
 You will unearth opportunities through these networks that you might not have found otherwise.